mluo24/CornellSimulator/README.md

 # Cornell Simulator
+**Note: this is forked from MinaJP, as part of a group final project for CS 3110.**

 This is a game that simulates the life of a Cornell student!
 Work through tasks by collecting items, but do so before you run out of energy!